bitdeep/farm-with-lock/README.md

 - withUpdate: update pool info (always true).
 - _harvestFee: tax to be applied when user harvest reward.

-# User workflow- user deposit aset
+# User workflow

 - User choose a pool in the interface.
 - User approve contract to transfer tokens.
 - User make a arbitrary deposit of tokens.
-- According to pool setup, user with to harvest reward.
+- According to pool setup, user need to wait to harvest reward.
-- According to pool setup, user with to harvest withdraw.
+- According to pool setup, user need to wait to withdraw.